ITU-BDSA2025-GROUP13/Chirp/docs/report.md

 1. (Optional) Release artifacts do not contain GitHub OAuth ClientID or ClientSecret, however these can be read from the environment variables ```$authentication__github__clientSecret``` and ```$authentication__github__clientId```[^chirp-port-local]

 ## How to run test suite locally
-All tests, including PlayWright, E2E, Integration and Unit tests is stored in the `test` directory.
-PlayWright needs to get downloaded and installed first.
+All tests, including Playwright, E2E, Integration and Unit tests is stored in the `test` directory.
+Playwright needs to get downloaded and installed first.
 Following is the steps to build and run the test suite (all done from the root folder of the project):
-1. Build the project (needed for downloading PlayWright)
+1. Build the project (needed for downloading Playwright)

    `dotnet build`

-1. Install PlayWright for tests
+1. Install Playwright for tests

    ```pwsh test/Chirp.E2E.Tests/bin/Debug/net8.0/playwright.ps1 install --with-deps```